git/git.github.io/SoC-2019-Microprojects.md

 ### Use `test_path_is_*` functions in test scripts

-Find a test script that verifies the presence/absence of files/directories with 'test -(e|f|d|...)' and replace them with the appropriate `test_path_is_file`, `test_path_is_dir`, etc. helper functions.
+Find one test script that verifies the presence/absence of files/directories with 'test -(e|f|d|...)' and replace them with the appropriate `test_path_is_file`, `test_path_is_dir`, etc. helper functions.